ftc9899/tournament-sim/DETAILS.md

 ## Introduction

 [FIRST Tech Challenge](https://www.firstinspires.org/robotics/ftc) (FTC) is an international high school robotics competition put on by the FIRST organization.
 Teams build robots to compete in tournaments within year-long seasons.
 An FTC tournament consists of two major parts: the qualification matches and the elimination rounds.
 In the qualification matches, each team participates in an equivalent number of two versus two matches.
 Teams are paired with a random partner for each match.
-The match schedule is set up such that no two teams are paired up more than once or are opponents more than once.
+The match schedule is randomized but set up such that no two teams are paired up more than once or are opponents more than once.

 At the conclusion of each match, teams receive ranking points (RP) and tiebreaker points (TBP) dependent on the outcome of said match.
 The two winning teams (winning alliance) receive two RP, while the two losing teams (losing alliance) receive zero RP.
 In the event of a tie, all four teams receive one RP.